jiali1025/Automatic_Strain_Sensor_Design/README.md

 * 7.run_preprocessing.py
 * 8.run_svm_classifier.py

 1.run_active_learning.py contains the code to run active learning loop and SVM classifier.
-It is used in the ML tasks in Note 10, Note 11, and Note 12 of Supplementary Information.
+It is used in the ML tasks in Note S6, Note S7 and Note S16-S19 in Supplementary Information.

 2.run_cross_validation.py contains the code to run k-fold cross validation of a model.
 If data agumentation is used, it is done during the cross validation process.
-Data agumentation is discussed in paper's supporting information Note S7.
+Data agumentation is discussed in paper's supporting information Note S9.

 3.run_ga_combination.py contains the code to run GA selection of decision programs.
-It is discussed in paper's Supplementary Information Note S7.
+It is discussed in paper's Supplementary Information Note S9.

 4.run_hyparam_opt.py contains the code to run hyperparameter optimization of the model.

 5.run_inverse_design.py contains the code to run inverse strain sensor design.
-It is discussed in paper's Supplementary Information Note S9.
+It is discussed in paper's Supplementary Information Note S12-S15.

-6.run_pearson.py contains the code to run Pearson’s coefficient analysis.
-It is discussed in paper's Supplementary Information Note S8.
+6.spearman_analysis.py contains the code to run Spearman's rank correlation analysis.
+It is discussed in main paper Fig.5 .

 7.run_preprocessing.py contains the code to run pre-processing of the raw data.

 8.run_svm_classifier.py contains the code to get the SVM classifier.
 It is discussed in paper's Supplementary Information Note S3.

+9. run_lr.py contains the code to train linear models.
+It is used in the ML tasks in Note S5 and other linear model trainings.

+10. Shap_analysis.py contains the code to do the shap analysis.
+It is discussed in Note S11 in paper's Supplementary Information.

 ## Final prediction model ##
 Here is the link for the prediction model with the best prediction performance (named as prediction model (UIP+GA) in the paper).
 It is an ensemble of 16 decision programs with different hyperparameters.
 And each decision program is an average from 10-fold cross validation.
 As a result, the total number of h5 files is 160.